-Trainees are to nominate 1 x research project supervisor over the course of Advanced Training.
-Recommended to be nominated before the specialty consolidation phase.
+Trainees are to nominate 1 research project supervisor over the course of Advanced Training.
+Nominations are recommended before the specialty consolidation phase.

 The research project supervisor guides trainees with their project choice, method, data analysis and interpretation, and quality of written and oral presentation.